 With the influx of all these bankruptcy mailings, I have to wonder if filing for bankruptcy is the answer to getting out of financial debt.

-- Any loans or credit you receive will be at a very high interest rate.
+- Any loans or credit you receive after filing for bankruptcy will be at a very high interest rate.

 - Bankruptcy won’t necessarily eliminate all of your debts.